Comparing Atkins Diet vs. Dukan Diet

 Choosing What’s Best for You

 Overall, everyone’s body is different.
-You will ultimately decide which diet is doable for your needs and capabilities.
+You will ultimately decide which diet suits your needs and capabilities.

 When you choose, pick the method that allows you to feel your best, fits into your schedule, doesn’t create health-related risks, and is something you can stick to confidently.